Apr 11, 2018 | Tim Lemke, HRCI Staff Writer

-Consulting firm Deloitte observes that HR is one area of business where AI implementation is lagging: Just 22 percent of “high-performing” HR organizations have implemented AI technologies; that number drops to 6 percent among low-performing organizations.
+Consulting firm Deloitte observes HR is one area of business where AI implementation is lagging: Just 22 percent of “high-performing” HR organizations have implemented AI technologies; that number drops to 6 percent among low-performing organizations.

 “It’s time for HR to step up,” Deloitte warns.

 On the flipside, in a survey of 6,000 executives performed last year by IBM, 66 percent of respondents said they believe cognitive computing can drive significant value in HR.
 Another 50 percent said they believe cognitive computing has the power to transform key dimensions of HR; 54 percent believe cognitive computing will affect key roles.

 The growth of AI overall may eventually mean HR departments have no choice.
 Corporate spending on AI systems is projected to top $47 billion by 2020.

 In the short term, it appears that the chief role of AI in HR is to bring efficiency.
 But that just scratches the surface of what AI could eventually impact.
 Artificial intelligence can also help with recruiting, assist in employee retention efforts and serve as a consultant on workforce strategy.

 Consider how AI could help in recruiting and retaining talent.
 Using data on current employees and applicants, an AI system could issue recommendations on candidates, saving a company time and money.